the-best-lisp/r7rs-large/README.md

 For those Schemes which do not already support the above SRFIs, an implementation can be found at https://github.com/petercrlane/r7rs-libs

-To install the libraries, follow the instructions at: https://github.com/petercrlane/r7rs-libs/blob/master/INSTALL.md
+To install/use the libraries, follow the instructions at: https://github.com/petercrlane/r7rs-libs/blob/master/INSTALL.md